CriMenghini/ADM/Homework_5/README.md

 	-  `wiki-topcats-categories.txt.gz`
 	-  `wiki-topcats-page-names.txt.gz`

-Note that there are some categories that we have removed from the graph; you may need to take that into account when you process your graph later.
+Note that there are some categories that we have removed from the graph; more precisely, you **must take into account all the categories that has a number of articles greater than 3500.**

 ## VERY VERY IMPORTANT